Although we’re sure that every farm family feels the same about their 34 acre organic winery, at Ravine, we believe that ours is truly unique.

 In that we have learned a lot, attracted some great people and extended our passionate family.
 The result is not only great wines from our mother, Lowrey Farm, but a wonderful lifestyle that we are eager and proud to share.

-This unique 34-acre winery site is located in the sub-appellation of Niagara called St. Davids Bench.
+This unique 34-acre organic winery is located in the sub-appellation of Niagara called St. Davids Bench.
 It is different from other sub-appellations in Niagara mostly because it is the warmest area – 20 percent warmer than any other location in the region.
 The vineyard shares that fortuitous distinguishing feature with its neighbours, but if you go a little deeper, that is where the physical attributes it has in common ends.
 In fact, the property is actually an anomaly.
 The soils are lighter, its airflow and water drainage are more consistent, and its position on the Bench is at its highest elevation.

 There are three main sections to the Ravine Vineyard – the upper bench (‘the top’), the slope (‘the hillside’) and the bottom.